 Nick Riley – See above

-Jonny Fielding – surely another one sure to be in everyone’s team.
+Jonny Fielding – another one sure to be in everyone’s team.
 Jonny has taken 823 @ 14.16 wickets so far making him Ramsbottom’s leading post war wicket taker by some distance and second only to the mythical Fred Duerr all time.
 120 catches too (eighth among non-keepers) Let’s hope this darned virus doesn’t mean that’s it.

 Simon Read – 337 wickets @ 19.30.
 Eleventh all time (eighth post war).
 121 catches.
 Seventh for non-keepers.
 O what might have been.

 Brian Fielding – sixth post war and ninth on the all-time list, Brian took 362 wickets at 19.61.
 I only saw him play once when he turned out for the stiffs against Todmorden during an injury crisis in the nineties.
 After some tasty pies were dispatched to the boundary one of Tod’s young shavers felt that sledging the old chap was in order.
-The next ball brushed his Adam’s apple then parted Whitty’s hair before crashing into the sight screen.
+The next ball brushed his Adam’s apple then parted Whitty’s hair before crashing, first bounce, into the sight screen.
 Whit and I went back another ten yards then another five.
 We won and he spent most of the following week in the bath.
 God knows how sharp he was in his pomp.

 Michael Haslam – much like the keepers Twitter poll the number 11 spot is forcing us to choose between two nailed on hall of famers.
 Spider hunted down Terry Stewart’s mark of 595 and finally finished on 611 @ 24.11 to claim the title of Ramsbottom’s all-time leading wicket taking fast bowler.